Stochastic Gradient Descent for Barycenters in Wasserstein Space: Introduction

 Let $\mathcal P(\mathcal X)$ denote the space of Borel probability measures over a Polish space $\mathcal{X}$.
 Given $\mu,\upsilon\in \mathcal P(\mathcal X)$, denote by the set of couplings (transport plans) with marginals $\mu$ and $\upsilon$.
 For a fixed, compatible complete metric $d$, and given a real number $p\geq 1$, we define the $p$-Wasserstein space by

 Accordingly, the $p$-Wasserstein distance between measures $\mu,\upsilon\in \mathcal W_p(\mathcal{X})$ is given by

-When $p=2$, $\mathcal{X}=\R^q$, $d$ is the Euclidean distance and $\mu$ is absolutely continuous, Brenier's theorem \cite[Theorem 2.12(ii)]{villani2003topics} establishes the uniqueness of a minimizer for the r.h.s.~of eq.~\eqref{eq W p}.
+When $p=2$, $\mathcal{X}=\R^q$, $d$ is the Euclidean distance and $\mu$ is absolutely continuous, {which is the setting which we will soon adopt for the remainder of the paper}, Brenier's theorem \cite[Theorem 2.12(ii)]{villani2003topics} establishes the uniqueness of a minimizer for the r.h.s.~of eq.~\eqref{eq W p}.
 Furthermore, this optimizer is supported on the graph of the gradient of a convex function.
-See \cite{ags08} and \cite{villani2008optimal} for general background on optimal transport.
+See \cite{ags08} and \cite{villani2008optimal} for further general background on optimal transport.

 We recall now the definition of the Wasserstein population barycenter:

 \begin{definition} Given $\Pi \in \mathcal{P}(\mathcal{P}(\mathcal{X}))$, denote

 Any measure $\hat{m}\in \mathcal W_p(\mathcal{X})$ which is a minimizer of the problem is called a $p$-Wasserstein population barycenter of $\Pi$. \end{definition}